 - Client/Browser asks for a web address with a URL.

 - JSP (Java Server Pages) – JSP is a server-side technology intended to present data to the user.
-It supports display of dynamic content with the help of special tags called JSP tags, which help insert Java code within HTML pages.
+It supports the display of dynamic content with the help of special tags called JSP tags, which help insert Java code within HTML pages.
 [Static HTML always displays the same content].
 At runtime, a JSP is converted to a Servlet.
 Business logic is not typically written here.

 - JSF (Java Server Faces) – JSF is a view component framework for the effective design of the User Interface.

 - Servlet – A Servlet validates the data received from the input, selects the appropriate business logic code, and passes on the values to the Bean code.